-The Company needs to identify and promptly and successfully respond to changes in fashion trends and consumer preferences.
+The Company needs to identify as well as promptly and successfully respond to changes in fashion trends and consumer preferences.

-The Company may need additional funds in the future, which will not necessarily be available.
+The Company may need additional funds in the future, which may not be available.

-The Company may need to obtain additional funds through public or private funding by issuing bonds or shares.
+The Company may need to obtain additional funds through the issuance of bonds or public or private increase of its capital stock.
 Additional funds raised through the issue of shares may dilute the shareholders’ interest in the Company’s capital stock.

 The Company may not be able to maintain the same pace of growth.

-The Company’s turnover has increased over time.
-Factors which may influence this growth include: (i) capacity to promptly respond to new fashion and consumption trends; (ii) ability to attract and maintain customers; (iii) economic growth of the areas where the Company has stores; (iv) changes in credit policies; (v) competition from the informal market and imported products, specially from China; and (iv) climate variations.
+The Company may not be able to maintain its pace of growth if it is affected by any of the following factors: (i) capacity to promptly respond to new fashion and consumption trends; (ii) ability to attract and maintain customers; (iii) economic growth of the areas where the Company has stores; (iv) changes in credit policies; (v) competition from the informal market and imported products, especially from China; and (iv) climate variations.